Little Plumstead / Plumstead Parva / Plumsteda / Plumstede / Plumstede Parva

 INFORMATION

-Church/Chapel: Parish Church of St. Gervase and St. Protase
+Church / Chapel Name: Parish Church of St. Gervase and St. Protase

-Church Patron Saints: St. Gervase & St. Protase [aka Gervasius and Protasius, Gervasis and Prothasis]
+Church Patron Saint(s): St. Gervase & St. Protase [aka Gervasius and Protasius, Gervasis and Prothasis]

-Church Location: Little Plumstead NR13 5FB, Norfolk
+Church Address: Little Plumstead NR13 5FB, Norfolk

-Location: Norfolk, East Anglia
+Site Location: Norfolk, East Anglia, England, United Kingdom

 Directions to Site: Located 10 km NE of Norwich